 Some years the refuge has a Youth Conservation Corps (YCC) crew.
 It is for young men and women, ages 15 through 18, who are permanent residents of the United States.
 YCC is a well-balanced work-learn-earn program that develops an understanding and appreciation of our natural resources and an opportunity to explore a career in this field.
 Crew members work with agency staff and volunteers on a variety of biological, maintenance, and visitor service projects.
 These positions are usually advertised in March or early April.

 Youth Conservation Corps Application Form

-Applications must be received by the office you are interested in by 4:00 p.m. on Friday, April 12, 2012.
+Applications must be received in the office by 4:00 pm on April 8, 2016.

 Hiring is dependent on the availability of funding.

 Questions about the program should be directed to